Hi, I’m Margo. Winner of many Participation Trophies and quasi-proud owner of this website.

 [ahem] [clears throat]

-Margo set out on a journey to share all this life-changing information with the masses, but when she got to them, they got bored and ignored her.
+So, Margo set out on a journey to share this life-changing information with the world, but when she got there people got bored and ignored her.

 That’s when she accidentally ended up in marketing.